Environmental Education Grants

 Each year, Pennsylvania invests in its schools, county conservation districts, and other nonprofit organizations to improve environmental awareness among students and adults alike.

 The Environmental Education Grant Program was established by the Environmental Education Act of 1993, which mandates that five percent of all pollution fines and penalties collected annually by the Department of Environmental Protection be set aside for environmental education.
 Since the inception of the environmental education grant program, DEP has awarded more than $12 million in grants to support environmental education efforts throughout Pennsylvania.

 Administered through DEP, the funds are used for projects ranging from creative, hands-on lessons for students, teacher training programs, and outdoor learning resources to conservation education for adults.

 Wildlands Conservancy's "Climate Change in Our Watershed" middle school program, funded with an Environmental Education Grant

-For Applicants: 2019 Grants
+For Applicants: 2020 Grants Open October 31

-- November 2: Grant round opens.
+October 31: Grant round opens.
 Grants Program Manual is available.

 July 1: Awarded projects may begin.

 Applications must be submitted online.
 To submit, please visit the e-grants application.
-Applicants must also complete these forms:

 Eligibility – Who May Apply